withastro/astro/docs/src/pages/reference/cli-reference.md

 Runs the Astro development server.
 This starts an HTTP server that responds to requests for pages stored in `src/pages` (or which folder is specified in your [configuration](/reference/configuration-reference)).

-See the [dev server](/reference/dev) docs for more information on how the dev server works.

 **Flags**

 #### `--port`